Eyevinn/web-player/README.md

 # Eyevinn WebPlayer
 The Eyevinn WebPlayer is a simplistic video (audio is on the roadmap) player for playback of ABR streams.
 It is free-to-use and currently supports the ABR streaming formats Apple HLS, MPEG-DASH and Microsoft Smooth Streaming.
-The player is built using a modular approach which means that each module is available as separate packages, we also provide a player module that bundles it all together in a neat package.
+The player is built using a modular approach which means that a lot of functionality is put into separate modules and can be used independently from each other, we also provide a player module that bundles it all together in a neat package.

 Demo: TODO...